Key Takeaways

 Feature Comparison

-What you get out-of-the-box vs what you build.
+What a platform gives you out-of-the-box vs what you have to build yourself.
 Every feature in the "You build" column represents weeks of engineering time and ongoing maintenance.
+Notice how many rows go beyond document parsing.

 |---|---|---|